lgou2w/node-vuelectron-template/README.md

-# Node Vue Template
+# Node Vuelectron Template

-A frontend template for vue development
+A node template for vue and electron development

 * Information
     * Vue 2 with CLI